-Figure 50: Add a Port Mapping Configuration
+Figure 45: Port VLAN Configuration

+- Enter the Group Name

+- Select the value of VLAN ID

-- ▶ Enter the Group Name - Select the available LAN ports from available LAN interfaces into grouped interface.
-The selected LAN interface will be removed from its original group and joined this new group. - If you like to add LAN clients to a PVC automatically in the new group, add the DHCP Vendor ID string.
-By configuring a DHCP vendor ID string, any DHCP client request with the specified vendor ID (DHCP option 60) will be denied an IP address from the local DHCP server. - ▶ Click Save/Apply to save the configuration.
+- Select the available LAN ports from available LAN interfaces into grouped

+interface.
+The selected LAN interface will be removed from its original group and joined this new group.

+• Click Save/Apply to save the configuration.